Some things are best left to the experts. Building a house for example. Or country dancing.

 A bit more straightforward than professional indemnity, public liability insurance covers claims of physical damage to third-party people and property made against your business.

-It covers things like trips, slips, spills and breakages.
-So an example might be a visitor to your office tripping on a loose carpet, injuring themselves and suing you for damages.
+It covers things like trips, slips, spills, and breakages.
+Say a visitor to your office trips on a loose carpet, injures themselves, and sues you for damages.

 What’s employers’ liability insurance?